Chubb Rule of Law Fellowship

 - Educating the public and policymakers;

 - Monitoring human rights laws and regulations; and

 - Cultivating relationships with national, regional, and international actors.

-The ACE Rule of Law Fellowship, funded by the ACE Charitable Foundation and former ACE Limited General Counsel Robert Cusumano L’80, was established in 2012 to create new pathways for students to build careers in international rule of law and human rights.
+The Chubb Rule of Law Fellowship, funded by the Chubb Charitable Foundation and former ACE Limited General Counsel Robert Cusumano L’80, was established in 2012 to create new pathways for students to build careers in international rule of law and human rights.